 Our investment in these corporate-owned life insurance policies were recorded at their cash surrender value, which approximates fair value at the balance sheet date.
-In the Consolidated Balance Sheets as of March 31, 2023 and 2022, the cash surrender value of \$1.0 million for the remaining policies were held in "Other non-current assets," and the present value of future proceeds owed to those executives' designated beneficiaries of \$0.1 million, which approximates fair value, were recorded within "Other non-current liabilities."
+In the Consolidated Balance Sheets as of March 31, 2024 and 2023, the cash surrender value of \$1.0 million for the remaining policies were held in "Other non-current assets," and the present value of future proceeds owed to those executives' designated beneficiaries of \$0.1 million, which approximates fair value, were recorded within "Other non-current liabilities."

-Changes in the cash surrender value of these policies related to gains and losses incurred on these investments are classified within "Other (income) expenses, net" in the accompanying Consolidated Statements of Operations.
-We recorded a loss of \$18,000 in fiscal 2023 and a gain of \$13,000 and \$31,000 in 2022 and 2021, respectively, related to the corporate-owned life insurance policies.
+Changes in the cash surrender value of these policies related to gains and losses incurred on these investments are classified within "Other (expense) income, net" in the accompanying Consolidated Statements of Operations and are immaterial.